Before you begin

 Familiarity with LookML and Liquid are necessary.
 It is recommended to complete the Getting Started with Liquid to Customize the Looker User Experience lab before beginning this lab.

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

 This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
 It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.